MiniMinja/TopDown/Assets/Scripts/Character/Movement/DestinationMovement.md

 [back to Table of Contents](/TableOfContents.md)

 ## Description
-this script defines an object's movement with a start and destination.
+this script defines an object's movement based on its destination.

 ## Data